 What kind of infrastructure does MMFS run on?

 We are constantly upgrading and updating our infrastructure.
-MMFS currently runs on a distributed-computing system with a total of 128GB of RAM and 120 CPUs.
+MMFS currently runs on a distributed-computing system with a scalable architecture capable of performing any modeling task required.